 Comedian Sarah Silverman doesn’t find anything funny about killing turkeys for Thanksgiving.

 “One of my favorite animal advocacy organizations is Farm Sanctuary.
-They rescue farm animals from abuse, give them safe homes, and use their stories to show that these animals are friendly and curious and loving creatures that deserve compassion,” Silverman said in a recent video on Farm Sanctuary’s Instagram account.
+They rescue farm animals from abuse, give them safe homes, and use their stories to show that these animals are friendly and curious and loving creatures that deserve compassion,” Silverman said in a 2022 video on Farm Sanctuary’s Instagram account.

 Actress Bellamy Young, who played Mellie on Scandal, wants your Thanksgiving to be scandal-free by omitting the turkeys from your table.